scrapy/scrapy/docs/topics/feed-exports.rst

 Each batch handler is a class that must implement the following methods:

-.. method:: __init__(self, feed_options)
+.. class:: MyBatchHandler(feed_options)

    Initialize the batch handler.

    :param feed_options: feed-specific :ref:`options <feed-options>`
    :type feed_options: dict

-    .. note:: Feed options support arbitrary parameters passing, which can be used by custom batch handlers to access parameters passed by users.
+   .. note:: Feed options support arbitrary parameters passing, which can be
+             used by custom batch handlers to access parameters passed by users.

    .. method:: item_added(self)

       Called every time after an item is exported to the feed.

       Return ``True`` if a new batch file should be created now, or ``False`` otherwise.

       You may use this method to update batch state information.

    .. method:: new_batch(self, file)

       Called after each batch file is created, including the first batch file.

-    You may reset any internal state of your batch handler.
+      You may reset any internal state of your batch handler here.

       :param file: file pointer of new batch storage
       :type file: :class:`BinaryIO`

 An example for custom batch handler::

     class CustomBatchHandler:

         def __init__(self, feed_options):
             if feed_options.get("batch_divisible_by", 0) <= 0:
                 raise NotConfigured
             self.divisor = feed_options["batch_divisible_by"]
             self.item_count = 0